kirenz/course-template/docs/project-description.md

 ### Slides

-In addition to the written report, your team will also create presentation slides (e.g. [Google Slides](https://www.google.com/intl/en_en/slides/about/) with an adequate [template](https://slidesgo.com/themes)) and record a video presentation that summarize and showcase your project.
+In addition to the written report, your team will also create presentation slides (e.g. [Google Slides](https://www.google.com/intl/en_en/slides/about/) with an adequate [template](https://slidesgo.com/themes)).
+Additionaly, you have to record a screencast that summarize and showcase your project (see info [below](video-presentation)).

 Introduce your research question and data set, showcase visualizations, and discuss the primary conclusions.
-These slides should serve as a brief visual addition to your written report and will be graded for content and quality.
+These slides should serve as a brief visual addition to your report and will be graded for content and quality.

-**For submission, convert these slides to a .pdf document, and submit the PDF of the slides on Moodle.**
+**For submission, convert these slides to a .pdf document, and submit the file on Moodle.**

 The slide deck should have no more than 6 content slides + 1 title slide.
 Here is a *suggested* outline as you think through the slides; you **do not** have to use this exact format for the 6 slides.